splunk/observability-workshop/content/en/s4r/2-initial-tour/1-homepage.md

 {{% /notice %}}

-Lets continue on to APM.
+Let's continue on to APM.